Q. What is a public charge and when does it apply?

 Q. What if I am in removal proceedings or at a Port of Entry?

 A. For information on public charge determinations in removal proceedings and at ports of entry, refer to the complete Field Guidance for Deportability and Inadmissibility on Public Charge Grounds; 64 FR 28689 (May 26, 1999) (see the “Public Charge Fact Sheet”).

 Q. How can I learn more about public charge?

-A. For the complete published policy on public charge refer to the Published Policy on Public Charge: INA Sections 212(a)(4) and 237(a)(5) (see “Guidance on Public Charge” link to the right).
+A. For the complete published policy on public charge refer to the Published Policy on Public Charge: INA Sections 212(a)(4) and 237(a)(5).